openbmc/hiomapd/README.md

 			use it.
 Currently this means pointing back to BMC flash pre mailbox protocol.
 Final behavour is still TBD.

 	Command:
 		GET_MBOX_INFO
-		Arguements:
+		Implemented in Versions:
+			V1, V2
+		Arguments:
+			V1:
 			Args 0: API version

+			V2:
+			Args 0: API version

 		Response:
+			V1:
 			Args 0: API version
-			Args 1-2: read window size as number of blocks
+			Args 1-2: default read window size as number of blocks Args 3-4: default write window size as number of block

+			V2:
+			Args 0: API version
-			Args 3-4: write window size as number of block
-			Args 5: Block size as power of two.
+			Args 1-2: default read window size as number of blocks Args 3-4: default write window size as number of block Args 5: Block size as power of two.

 	Command:
-		CLOSE_WINDOW
-		Arguments:
-			-
-		Response:
-			-
-		Notes:
-			Close active window.
-Renders the LPC mapping unusable.

-	Command:
 		GET_FLASH_INFO
+		Implemented in Versions:
+			V1, V2
 		Arguments:
 			-
 		Response:
+			V1:
 			Args 0-3: Flash size in bytes
 			Args 4-7: Erase granule in bytes

+			V2:
+			Args 0-1: Flash size in number of blocks
+			Args 2-3: Erase granule in number of blocks

 	Command:
-		CREATE_READ_WINDOW
+		CREATE_[READ/WRITE]_WINDOW
+		Implemented in Versions:
+			V1, V2
 		Arguments:
+			V1:
 			Args 0-1: Read window offset as number of blocks

-		Respons:
+			V2:
-			Args 0-1: Read window position as number of blocks
+			Args 0-1: Read window offset as number of blocks Args 2-3: Requested read window size in blocks

+		Response:
+			V1:
+			Args 0-1: Start block of this window on the LPC bus

+			V2:
+			Args 0-1: Start block of this window on the LPC bus Args 2-3: Actual size of the window in blocks
 		Notes:
-			Offset is the offset within the flash, always specified from zero.
+			Requested offset is the offset within the flash, always specified from zero.
-			Position is where flash at the requested offset is mapped on the LPC bus as viewed from the host.
+			Response offset is where flash at the requested offset is mapped on the LPC bus as viewed from the host.

+			The requested window size is only a hint.
+The response indicates the actual size of the window.
+The BMC may want to use the requested size to pre-load the remainder of the request

+			The requested window size may be zero.
+In this case the BMC is free to create any window which contains at least the first block of data requested by the host.
+A large window is of course preferred and should correspond to the default size returned in the GET_MBOX_INFO command.

+			The format of the CREATE_{READ,WRITE}_WINDOW commands
+			are identical.

+			Writes/Mark Dirty/Erases/Flushes to a read window will have unboundedly undefined effects.

 	Command:
-		CREATE_WRITE_WINDOW
-		ARguments:
-			Args 0-1: Write window offset as number of blocks
+		CLOSE_WINDOW
+		Implemented in Versions:
+			V1, V2
+		Arguments:
+			-
 		Response:
-			Args 0-1: Write window position as number of blocks
+			-
 		Notes:
-			Offset is the offset within the flash, always specified from zero.
-			Position is where flash at the requested offset is mapped on the LPC bus as viewed from the host.
+			Close active window.
+Any further access to the LPC bus address specified to address this window will have undefined effects.
+This should not be called without a currently active window.
+If the active window is a write window then an implicit flush is performed.

 	Command:
 		MARK_WRITE_DIRTY
-		Data:
+		Implemented in Versions:
+			V1, V2
+		Arguments:
+			V1:
-			Data 0-1: Where within window as number of blocks Data 2-5: Number of dirty bytes
+			Args 0-1: Where within window as number of blocks Args 2-5: Number of dirty bytes

+			V2:
+			Args 0-1: Where within window as number of blocks Args 2-3: Number of dirty blocks

 		Response:
 			-
 		Notes:
+			The BMC has no method for intercepting writes that occur over the LPC bus.
+The host must explicitly notify the daemon of where and when a write has occured so it can be flushed to backing storage.

 			Where within the window is the index of the first dirty block within the window - zero refers to the first block of the mapping.

-			This command marks bytes as dirty but does not nessesarily flush them to flash.
-It is expected that this command will respond quickly without actually performing a write to the backing store.
+			After a block has been marked dirty it may at any time be flushed to backing storage, or only on a FLUSH/CLOSE command at the daemons discretion.

+			A dirty of an erased block (see MARK_WRITE_ERASED below) will disregard the erase and maintain the data in the dirty block.

 	Command
 		WRITE_FLUSH
-		Data:
+		Implemented in Versions:
+			V1, V2
+		Arguments:
+			V1:
-			Data 0-1: Where within window as number of blocks Data 2-5: Number of dirty bytes
+			Args 0-1: Where within window as number of blocks Args 2-5: Number of dirty bytes

+			V2:
+			-

 		Response:
 			-
 		Notes:
-			Where within the window is the index of the first dirty block within the window - zero refers to the first block of the mapping.
-			Number of dirty bytes can be zero, this would result in writing all bytes previously marked as dirty.
-			This command will block untill all dirty bytes have been written to the backing store.
+			Flushes any dirty/erased blocks in the active window to the backing storage.

+			In V1 this can also be used to mark parts of the window dirty and flush in a single command.
+In V2 the explicit mark dirty command must be used before a call to flush since there are no longer any arguments.

+			This is called implicity whenever a window is closed (which also occurs when opening a window with one already currently active).

 	Command:
 		BMC_EVENT_ACK
-		Data:
+		Implemented in Versions:
+			V1, V2
+		Arguments:
-			Bits in the BMC status byte (mailbox data register 15) to ack
+			Args 0:	Bits in the BMC status byte (mailbox data register 15) to ack
 		Response:
 			*clears the bits in mailbox data register 15*
+		Notes:
+			The host will use this command to acknowledge BMC events supplied in mailbox register 15.

+	Command:
+		MARK_WRITE_ERASED
+		Implemented in Versions:
+			V2
+		Arguments:
+			V2:
+			Args 0-1: Where within window as number of blocks Args 2-3: Number of erased blocks
+		Response:
 			-
 		Notes:
-			The host will use this command to acknowledge BMC events supplied in mailbox register 15.
+			This command allows the host to erase a large area without the need to individually write 0xFF repetitively.

+			Where within the window is the index of the first erased block within the window - zero refers to the first block of the mapping.

+			After a block has been marked erased it may at any time be flushed to backing storage, or only on a FLUSH/CLOSE command at the daemons discretion.

+			And erase of a block previously marked dirty will discard any data and just erase the block.

 	BMC notifications:
 		If the BMC needs to tell the host something then it simply